Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

 It is very true that WordPress has more plugins than Joomla.

 When Joomla 4 vs WordPress are compared, you’ll find out that both are completely flexible.
 Furthermore, you can create almost any kind of website with WordPress or Joomla.
 This is archivable through Joomla extensions, or plugins for WordPress.

 Joomla and WordPress are self-hosted Open Source CMSes, which means that you are completely in charge of your website in WordPress or in Joomla, you host it by yourself, and even decide how long you want to run it (that is; when you want to shut it down).

-You have complete ownership over your website; how you want it to be/run, etc., simply because they’re self-hosted.
+You have complete ownership over your website; how you want it to be, run, etc., simply because it is self-hosted.

 Self-hosting gives you complete control over your website!
 They are self-hosted in the sense that; you decide how long you want it to be available.
 That is; as long as you are paying for your hosting plan, your Joomla or WordPress website will still be available.
 So, you are the rightful owner of your website, with 100% control.

 When you create with WordPress or Joomla, you’re completely in charge, and the rightful owner of the website, with full right, and can even decide how long you want it to run.
 That is; everything’s in your hands!